ietf-wg-aipref/wg-materials/interim-25-04/minutes.md

 Mark: Paul excluded search because of robots.txt Brad?: search is indeed no more only about search Alissa (volume to low for the note taker)
-Ted / Martin (chat): "a search application directs people to the original location of relevant content as part of its operationvone might even say "as the primary part of its operation"
+Ted / Martin (chat): "a search application directs people to the original location of relevant content as part of its operation one might even say "as the primary part of its operation"
 Timid Robot: if we have TDM at the top level than we need to include "search"
 Leonard: agrees with Alissa about "AI usage" and not "any usage", robots.txt is just a way to signal
 Gary: robots.txt is more than plain search/crawler, e.g., even "curl" supports it. robots.txt is a good attachment place.
 Fabrice: even a single crawler can serve for multiple purpose.